Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 📜 16.6 Breaks between work periods

-This 12 hour break outlined under clause 16.6(a) is automated via the below employment classifications in the GRIA Managed Template:
+The 12 hour rest break as outlined under clause 16.6(a) is automated via the below employment classifications in the GRIA Managed Template:

 For example, if an employee is classified as Full Time, the penalty will apply in the below scenario as the required break is 12 hours:

-The 10 hour break as outlined under clause 16.6(d) has also been automated:
+The 10 hour rest break between shifts as outlined under clause 16.6(d) has also been automated in the GRIA Managed Template:

 📜 (d) The employer and an individual employee or a group of employees may agree that clause 16.6 is to have effect as if it provided for a minimum break of 10 hours.

-The employment classifications that are available to automate this clause are:
+The employment classifications that are available to automate this agreement are:

 If an employee is set up with one of the above employment classifications in Tanda, when they do not receive a 10 hour break between shifts the employee will now automatically receive the penalty.